cmsflash/cmsflash.github.io/index.md

 - *Bachelor's Reciprocity Student* in *Computer Science*.
 - GPA: 4.00/4.00.

+# Work Experience

+**SenseTime**, Hong Kong
+*Research Intern, Perception of Objects Team, SenseTime Research*

+- Jun.
+2017 - Present.
+- Developed a research project template that facilitated a team of ~40 to transition from Caffe to PyTorch.
+- Conducted academic research projects listed in [Research Experience](#research-experience).

 # Awards

 - **Dean’s Honours Lists 2017-2018**, *Faculty of Engineering, The University of Hong Kong*